Once you make it to the interview stage, you are officially in the home stretch!

 Key Interview Day Tips:

 Remember you are “on” the moment you step foot on campus to interview.
-That means every single person your encounter, from the secretary to the cleaning crew, to the man taking your parking ticket needs to see the best version of you ONLY.
+That means every single person your encounter, from the secretary to the cleaning crew, to the man taking your parking ticket.
+They need to see the best version of you ONLY.
 Arrive early – if you are “on time” you are late.
 Put your best foot forward at all times.
 This includes while watching presentations, during the interview day lunch and driving off campus.

 Pay Attention to Who Else is Interviewing